MariyaSunusi/MariyaSunusi/README.md

 - 👋 Hi, I’m @MariyaSunusi
-- 👀 I’m interested in coding
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning Python
+- 🌱 I can code in Python,HTML, CSS, C++, java, VisualBasic
 - 💞️ I’m looking to collaborate on application, software or website development
 - 📫 How to reach me sunusimariya@gmail.com